pivotal-cf/docs-aws-services/creating.html.md.erb.md

 </pre>

 <p class="note"><strong>Note</strong>: For SQL Server setting Multi-AZ to true will enable Multi-AZ database mirroring.
-See the AWS documentation on [Multi-AZ Deployments for Microsoft SQL Server with Database Mirroring](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_SQLServerMultiAZ.html) for more details.</p>
+See the AWS documentation on <a href="http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_SQLServerMultiAZ.html">Multi-AZ Deployments for Microsoft SQL Server with Database Mirroring</a> for more details.</p>

 ###<a id="rds"></a>RDS for Oracle Database